Bronstrom/Spotilight/docs/getting-started.md

 This option appears when you have selected one or more tracks.
 All the items within the playlist you have selected will be added to a new playlist.
 When selecting this option, a modal will appear with a required text field for the name of the new playlist.

-## Spotlight/Stats
+## Showcase/Stats

-View statistics and information about your listening history by going to the "Spotlight" tab.
+View statistics and information about your listening history by going to the "Showcase" tab.

 ### Top Tracks